joshwest27/learning-journal/LJ-code201-day2.md

 # Learning Journal Day 3

 Day 3 was much tougher.
-Did ot feel confident at all.
+Did not feel confident at all.
 We learned about arrays and loops.
 I have an understanding but not able to execute this effectively.
 Need more practice.

+# Learning Journal Day 4

+Day 4 was much smoother.
+The Loops and arrays started to make more sense and I was able to clean up my code much better.
+We learned functions in class and after applying functions to my code in Pair Programming, they still worked as intended.
+Yay!